-Dedicated server - Master/standby failover
+Dedicated server - Leader/standby failover

 When you create a CloudAMQP instance with one node you will get one single node with high performance.
 Our monitoring tools will automatically detect if your node goes down and if that happens, it will bring up a new instance and the same disk (EBS) will be remounted on the new instance.
-This is called master/standby failover.
+This is called leader/standby failover.
 The new node will be located in the same AZ.
 If you set the queue to be durable and send the messages with the persistent flag, the messages will be saved to disk and everything will be intact when the node comes back up again.

 In terms of the CAP theorem: Partition tolerance will obviously be sacrificed.
 Network problems might stop the system.